-- (1) Vesting for all unvested stock options would be accelerated in the event of a change in control followed by a qualifying termination, as defined by the terms and conditions of the relevant awards; the amount included in the table above is the excess of the market price of Visteon common stock as of December 31, 2021 over the exercise prices of the unvested stock options. - (2) Mr. Lawande's RSU and PSU awards are prorated based on service under an involuntary termination without cause or for good reason and fully vest under a qualifying termination after a change in control.
-The value of the units under each scenario is based upon the market price of Visteon common stock on December 31, 2021 and for PSUs, estimated performance through that date.
-Additionally, it is assumed that all units are converted or assumed by an acquirer in the event of a change in control, and, thus, such awards do not accelerate upon a change in control with continuing employment. - (3) Represents the unvested values as of December 31, 2021 payable under each scenario for the participant's accounts in the DC SERP and Savings Parity Plan, nonqualified deferred compensation plans - (4) The estimated cost of continuing health and welfare benefits is based on current insurance premiums. - The amount of covered or reimbursed services was assumed to be the maximum amount allowable under change in control agreements and the severance plan, as described further below.
+- (1) Vesting for all unvested stock options would be accelerated in the event of a change in control followed by a qualifying termination, as defined by the terms and conditions of the relevant awards; the amount included in the table above is the excess of the market price of Visteon common stock as of December 30, 2022 over the exercise prices of the unvested stock options. - (2) Mr. Lawande's RSU and PSU awards are prorated based on service under an involuntary termination without cause or for good reason and fully vest under a qualifying termination after a change in control.
+The value of the units under each scenario is based upon the market price of Visteon common stock on December 30, 2022 and for PSUs, estimated performance through that date.
+Additionally, it is assumed that all units are converted or assumed by an acquirer in the event of a change in control, and, thus, such awards do not accelerate upon a change in control with continuing employment. - (3) Represents the unvested values as of December 31, 2022 payable under each scenario for the participant's accounts in the DC SERP and Savings Parity Plan, nonqualified deferred compensation plans. - The estimated cost of continuing health and welfare benefits is based on current insurance premiums. - (5) The amount of covered or reimbursed services was assumed to be the maximum amount allowable under change in control agreements and the severance plan, as described further below.
 The amounts to be reimbursed will be only for those expenses actually incurred by the executive, and may be significantly less than the amount presented in the table. - (6) Messrs.
-Rouquet, Pynnonen, Vallance and Ms. Trecker's RSU and PSU awards are prorated based on service under an involuntary termination without cause and fully vest under a qualifying termination after a change in control as defined under the terms and conditions of the relevant awards.
-The value of the units under each scenario is based upon the market price of Visteon common stock on December 31, 2021 and for the PSUs, estimated performance through that date.
+Rouquet, Vallance, Pynnonen, and Ms. Trecker's RSU and PSU awards are prorated based on service under an involuntary termination without cause and fully vest under a qualifying termination after a change in control as defined under the terms and conditions of the relevant awards.
+The 2022 RSU award for Mr. Vallance will vest 100% as he has met the retirement eligible criteria of 60 years of age and 5 years of service.
+The value of the units under each scenario is based upon the market price of Visteon common stock on December 30, 2022 and for the PSUs, estimated performance through that date.
 Additionally, it is assumed that all units are converted or assumed by an acquirer in the event of a change in control, and, thus, such awards do not accelerate upon a change in control with continuing employment.